TerminalsandCoffee/terraform-associate-study/12-terraform-cloud-enterprise.md

 ### Policy Sets

 **Policy sets** group policies and assign them to:
-- Organizations
+- Organizations (all workspaces)
-- Workspaces
+- Projects (all workspaces in project)
-- Projects
+- Workspaces (specific workspaces)

 ---

-## 5. Private Module Registry
+## 6. Private Module Registry

 ### What is the Private Module Registry?